Bringing home a new pet is an exciting time in your life – it’s the only time that you truly get to pick who to welcome into your family!

 $0 – $500

-Even if you live alone, it’s good to have a clear idea of what is ok and not ok with your dog (and it’s even more important to establish these rules when you’re in a family).
+It’s important to have a clear idea of what is ok and not ok with your dog – this is true whether you live alone or with others (it’s even more important to establish these rules when you’re in a family).

 Setting up behavioral expectations from day one will help your new dog adjust right away – plus these household rules can also help you find the right dog.
 These are different from your dream dog ideas from above.
 Instead, these are practical, everyday expectations.